cotes2020/jekyll-theme-chirpy/_posts/2024-02-13-hamiltonian-mechanics.md

 $$

 ## HMC Revisited
 Now we can go back to the HMC example from my Stats271 class, and try to visualize some of these properties.
+For these plots, I ran HMC for 100 iterations, doing 100 leapfrog steps per iteration.

 ### Conservation
-For conservation, we can view the value of the Hamiltonian for each iteration of the sampler.
-After a brief warmup period, the algorithm converges to a value of $H$ and then hovers around that value:
+For conservation, we can view the value of the Hamiltonian after each iteration's leapfrog step:
 {% include hamiltonian_value.html %}

 ### Phase Space
 To visualize the $(p, q)$ phase space, we need two separate plots since the entire vector in this example is $[q_1, q_2, p_1, p_2]$.
-For each plot, I show the (scaled) kde of the frequency of $(p, q)$ along with the raw HMC samples with the $z$-height set to value of the Hamiltonian value for that sample:
+Normally, in a HMC trace plot, you only show the *last* $(p, q)$ state after the leapfrog integrator and acceptance step have been taken.
+Instead, I logged the trace of each iteration's leapfrog steps, to show the dynamics of each individual iteration.
+The height of each sample is equal to $\exp{-H(p, q)}$ which converts the energy function to a probability.
+I also show the (scaled) kde of the frequency of $(p, q)$, to help see the marginal density of this stepping process.

 $(p_1, q_1)$
 :